-'Game Of Thrones' Actor Peter Dinklage's Emmy Nomination Broke A Major Award Record
+'Game Of Thrones' Actor Peter Dinklage's Latest Emmy Nom Just Broke This Award Record

 That’s what Tyrion Lannister does: He drinks, he knows things, and he sets Emmy records.
 On Thursday, July 12, Peter Dinklage received his seventh Primetime Emmy nomination.
 Yes, once again, his brilliant portrayal of Game of Thrones character Tyrion has earned him a much-deserved nomination for Outstanding Supporting Actor in a Drama Series.
 As Deadline pointed out, Dinklage is now the most-nominated actor in this category.